harishuss1/Climate-Lens/MeetingsLog.md

 * Made sure everything was working all together
 * Read through the submission requirements and made sure everything was done
 * Add missing components if seen

+***

+# 10/30/2024 Tuesday 8:00pm, 1h, in person
+## Retrospective Meeting
+Attendees: Tommy, Haris, Aidan

+Note taker: Haris

+## discussion / work we have done during the meeting
+* Asked each other questions fron the retrospective meeting
+* Most of the phase 1 went well, we had a few issues to talk about, such as time management, last- minute work, the lack of usage of gitlab issues, What we need to change: more code review, make sure we are pushing working code.
+* So far , we decided that there isn't much to change, we discussed on how to do our third view, since we didn't have any lat, long data.
+We will look for a libarary takes in a country instead.